Updating Firmware#

 replacing <product_id> with the product ID of the firmware that you’ve uploaded.
 For example, if you’ve uploaded ChipWhisperer-Lite (0xACE2) firmware to your ChipWhisperer-Nano (0xACE0), you should use 0xACE2 as your product ID.
 You may find it helpful to use cw.list_devices() to list connected NewAE devices.

 Otherwise, short the erase pins on your ChipWhisperer to enter bootloader mode, then flash the correct firmware onto your device.
+Go to your device’s page in the Hardware / Capture section to learn where its erase pins are located.

 If you run into any issues not covered here, or if none of these steps work for you, let us know over at https://forum.newae.com